Android TV: Introduction and How It Works

 A back button lets you return to a previous screen or menu, while the home button returns you to the home screen.

-However, for you to get the best from your Android TV and it’s many features, you will want to seek the aid of Google assistant.
+However, for you to get the best from your Android TV and its many features, you will want to seek the aid of Google Assistant.

-Depending on the device you use, you might be able to say “Hey Google, do….. “, but then there is always the option of using the mic button on your remote control.
+Depending on the device you use, you might be able to say, “Hey Google, do….. but then there is always the option of using the mic button on your remote control.

 What are some Android TV voice commands?

 Take, for example, you can only say Play Stranger Things on Netflix if you have subscribed to Netflix.
-Nevertheless, there are many commands that are considered universal, and some of them are:

 • Saying, Play some jazz music.